 If you find no light is getting to the plant at all, it may be a good idea to transplant it to a sunnier spot.
 One of the problems with growing lavender in shade is the risk of root rot.
-Without lots of sun, soil has trouble drying and this disease can affect the plant.
+Without lots of sun, soil has trouble drying, which can lead to this disease affecting the plant.
 Provide quick-draining soil, water only in the morning and allow plenty of space between plants to prevent this problem.

-Most species of lavender will grow in partial shade, but Lavandula latifolia, "Spike Lavender," is an exception.
-It should be planted in a location with full sun exposure and well-drained soil.
-It may not grow at all if planted in the shade.
+Most species of lavender will grow in partial shade, but spike lavender (Lavandula latifolia) is an exception.
+It should be planted in a location with full sun exposure and well-drained soil as it may not grow at all if planted in the shade.
+Spike lavender prefers hot, dry climates and can withstand temperatures of 110 degrees Fahrenheit or hotter.
 But it has highly scented flowers and, like all species of lavender, a shady spot is best for drying the flowers once they are cut from the plant.